FRC4048/robot-docs/docs/auto-shoot.md

 This function generates a `VelocityVector` from an initial `speed`, an `deltaX` from the target, a `deltaY` from the target and a `maxFractionalRange` (used in the [horizontal range function](#horizontalrange-function))

-This methods Implementation a variation of the math [above](#physics-model-implementation)
+This methods implements a variation of the math [above](#physics-model-implementation)

 ``` java
 public static VelocityVector fromVelAndDist(double speed, double deltaX, double deltaY, double maxFractionalRange) {